KDeLaria/work-day-scheduler/README.md

 ## Description

- This webpage was designed to quiz the user on their knowledge of Javascript.
+This webpage was designed to help the help the user schedule events for the work day.

 ## Installation